 Disclosures

-MDM is an advisory board member for Boehringer-Ingelheim, Galapagos, Corbus, and Eicos.
+MDM is an advisory board member for Boehringer-Ingelheim, Galapagos, Corbus, the US Medical and Advisory of Scleroderma Foundation, and Eicos.
 MDM is on the grant review board for Medtelligence.
-She receives royalties from Oxford University Press and Henry Stewart Talks.
+She receives royalties from Oxford University Press and Henry Stewart Talks, and has been paid for consultancy to the Eicos Advisory Board.
 MDM is an author of a number of references cited in this topic.

 Acknowledgements